belgattitude/soluble-japha/doc/bridge_connection.md

 |`driver`          | Currently only 'Pjb62' is supported      |
 |`servlet_address` | Servlet address: &lt;host&gt;:&lt;port&gt;/&lt;uri&gt;     |

-*If you are using the standalone server, the `servlet_address` &lt;uri&gt; should always be set to 'servlet.phpjavabridge', i.e: 'localhost:8089/servlet.phpjavabridge'.
-In case of a J2EE deployment you must refer to the configured servlet address on you J2EE server.*
+*Note that the `servlet_address` &lt;uri&gt; should always indicate the file 'servlet.phpjavabridge', i.e: 'localhost:8090/servlet.phpjavabridge'.
+In case of a J2EE deployment
+you must refer to the configured servlet address on you J2EE server (i.e localhost:8080/JavaBridge/servlet.phpjavabridge).*

 #### Optional PSR-3 logger